nickpoison/nickpoison.github.io/rissues.md

 &#128169;  An issue with a conflict between the packages  `dplyr`  and  `stats`   came to our attention via online complaints and confusion from students who were taking a time series course and a data analysis course at the same time.
 The main problem is with `filter()` and `lag()`.
 There are more conflicts out there, but this conflict can ruin your analyses.

-This rant is NOT about pipes, if you think `mydata |> plot()` is better than `plot(mydata)`, then we're happy for you.
-This is about corrupting nice base scripts like `filter` and `lag` and making our work as instructors so much harder. 🖕 (If the `conflicted` package was made part of base-R, that would be a step in the right direction, but novices would still have a hard time... it's still best if CORRUPTING BASE-R IS NOT ALLOWED... any thinking person would agree.)

  The bottom line is, if you are working with time series and you load  `dplyr`, then you should know what it breaks... just be careful.